You are all set. The 20% offer has been sent to your email.

-Trying to get pregnant?
-If so, you're probably super familiar with the dreaded two-week wait — you know, that anxiety-riddled time between your fertile zone and the time you can take a pregnancy test.
+If you're trying to get pregnant? you're probably super familiar with the dreaded two-week wait — you know, that anxiety-riddled time between your peak fertility zone and the time you can take a pregnancy test.
+The two weeks before your missed menstrual cycle where you're waiting to find out if you're pregnant.
 Those weeks can feel absolutely endless: Maybe you spend them swearing you've felt a bit of nausea or mentally beating yourself up over that one glass of wine you had.
 Whatever the case may be, the two-week wait can be seriously tough to work through — and you may be wondering if there's anything you can do in the post-ovulation zone to boost your chances of seeing that positive test.

 There may not be a miracle solution you can implement while you're in that limbo.
 But are there certain things you should and shouldn't do during the two-week wait?
 Totally!
 Dr. Kiarra King, a Chicago-based OB-GYN, shared some of her top tips with us — here's what the expert suggests for anyone who is trying to get pregnant!

 One of the trickiest parts of the two-week wait is deciding how you'll approach the big 'to-drink-or-not-drink?' dilemma.
 And the truth is, it's a controversial one — but Dr. King knows where she stands.
 “I generally say avoid it,' she said.
 'With alcohol, you don’t really know what the threshold is for a fetus to develop fetal alcohol syndrome.
 I’m of the mindset of just avoiding alcohol in pregnancy.
 You will find providers

 Did you have a glass of wine right before you got that positive pregnancy test?
 If so, you're definitely not alone.
 'Women will come in and say ‘I didn’t plan this pregnancy, I think I had a drink right after my missed period.'
 Anything that is consumed